Furniture Design & Making 1

 The following subjects may be offered:

-- Computer Aided Draughting
+Computer Aided Design (2D)

-- CSN: Furniture Design & Making 2
+- Cork College of FET, Tramore Road Campus: Furniture Design & Making 2

 Students who wish to use the links to further studies will need to attain a certain level of achievement in their QQI award.